roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.20_Senior_Year/81.25_AP_Literature/In class meaningful clusters -- relative clauses et al..md

 > By the end of the period, submit yr sentences to Sch in the usual manner (pdf or Word doc -- not Google-doc nor anything fancy).

-1. **The wind gusting through the dilapidated marshes**, where Pip first encountered the convict, reminded him of the harshness of life that shaped his destiny.
+1. **The wind blowing about the tombstones**, where Pip first encountered the convict, reminded him of the harshness of life that shaped his destiny.
 Miss Havisham, _who was trapped in her decaying mansion like a ghost of her own making_, became a symbol of unfulfilled desires.
 Had Pip never met her, _his future would have been_ entirely different. _(subjunctive)_

 2. Pip, _who had grown up believing in the value of wealth_, found himself trapped in the expectations society placed on him.
 The guilt, gnawing at his conscience like a relentless predator, **steering him further from his humble beginnings**, ultimately shaped the man he would become. _(Possible Inversion: “Steering him further from his humble beginnings was the guilt…”)_